wdeasy/byoc.ninja/README.md

 ### tasks ###

 rake update:hosts updates the server list
-rake update:networks updates hosts network info (for updating existing hosts when a new network is added)
 rake update:seats updates seat information from quakecon.org
 rake cleanup:hosts removes old hosts from the database
+rake cleanup:pins removes pins from unreachable hosts

 ### Here are the quick and dirty instructions to get this up and running: ###